hao203/tears/neg/Readme.md

-All_sample_info.xlsx --all the metobolites info of ESI- mode
+neg_All_sample_info.xlsx --all the metobolites info of ESI- mode